Other Sports

 Glasgow 2026 finds healthcare partner in Bupa

-Global healthcare company Bupa has been revealed as the Official Healthcare Principal Partner of Glasgow 2026, Partner of Commonwealth Sport’s GAPS Programme and an Official Partner for Team Scotland, following a new partnership agreement with Commonwealth Sport.
-The partnership sees Bupa work towards ‘making cities healthier and the environment’s role in preventative healthcare’.
+Global healthcare company Bupa has been revealed as the Official Healthcare Principal Partner of the Glasgow 2026 Commonwealth Games, a Partner of Commonwealth Sport’s GAPS Programme, and an Official Partner for Team Scotland, following a new partnership agreement with Commonwealth Sport.

 Aditya Chaudhuri